Trustworthiness of Stochastic Gradient Descent in Distributed Learning: Related Work and Problem Setup

 \subsection{Passive Attackers: GradInv and MIA}

 In distributed learning, gradient inversion is a widely used attack technique that exploits gradient updates to infer model inputs.
 Prior works, such as \cite{aono2017privacy} and \cite{melis2019exploiting}, demonstrated that sharing gradients in shallow neural networks can lead to significant leakage of original information.
 Building on this, \cite{zhu2019deep, geiping2020inverting} extended these techniques, showing that even in deep networks, shared gradients can effectively recover original image data.
 These studies underscore the privacy risks posed by gradient sharing during deep learning model training.
-This work benchmarks at the state-of-the-art cosine similarity gradient inversion algorithm from \cite{geiping2020inverting} to evaluate the trustworthy performance of compressed SGD methods in DDL with ResNet-18 \cite{he2016deep}.
+This work benchmarks at the state-of-the-art cosine similarity gradient inversion algorithm from \cite{geiping2020inverting} to evaluate the trustworthy performance of compressed SGD methods in DL with ResNet-18 \cite{he2016deep}.

 Moreover, we select three common MIA methods—based on prediction confidence, loss values, and cross-entropy to evaluate the privacy risks of machine learning models.
 The prediction-based MIA method analyzes the model's output probabilities, asserting that models typically have higher prediction confidence for training data samples \cite{shokri2017membership}, the loss-based MIA method calculates the loss value for each sample, assuming that training data samples generally have lower losses \cite{yeom2018privacy}, and the cross-entropy-based MIA method assesses the cross-entropy between the model's predicted distribution and the true labels; lower cross-entropy values indicate a better fit of the model to the sample, making it more likely to belong to the training set \cite{song2021systematic}.